 Have Some Fun

 Go have some FUN together!
 Get a sitter and go see watch a funny movie or host a game night.
-Travel, see new things, turn up the music, dance.
+Travel, see new things, turn up the music and dance.
 Adulting is hard.
 Go let off some steam, laugh, whatever.
-It’s so simple and effective.
+It’s so simple, yet so effective.

 Believe me, I don’t always have the answers when it comes to relationships.
 But I do know that whether you’ve been married eleven years, or fifty, or a week and a half, you get to choose how healthy (or unhealthy) your marriage is going to be.